 Acceptable regulatory guidance concentrations for drinking water are very conservative (in the parts per trillion) and the threat of third-party litigation from communities affected by PFASs in their drinking water has created an increased need for environmental management services related to PFAS vulnerability, investigation and restoration.

-Arcadis has facilitated resolution of PFASs for more than 14 years, with 75 projects/portfolios representing 300 individual sites in 12 countries.
+Arcadis has facilitated the resolution of PFASs related problems for more than 14 years, with 75 projects/portfolios representing 300 individual sites in 12 countries.
 In addition, we designed and installed 12 large-scale water treatment systems for PFAS removal.
 Our strength is centered on our knowledge of complex PFASs chemistry, combined with significant expertise in environmental risk assessment and our long-standing involvement with research and development on remedial technologies.
 We are working together with organizations and communities to address the presence of PFASs and improve quality of life.

 Download ‘The Rapid Emergence of PFASs to Prominent Contaminants of Concern’ paper to learn more about the PFASs issue and available remedial options.